 N.B.
 These multi-media presentations will be tailored specifically to the needs of the attendees, using language and style that is appropriate for them.

-Set in the context of real-life inspirational stories of recovery from mental ill-health, we explore how we might build mentally healthy lives, avoiding the development of anxiety, depression or eating disorders.
+Set in the context of real-life inspirational stories of recovery from mental ill-health, we explore how we might build mentally healthy lives, avoiding the development of ill-health such as anxiety, depression or eating disorders.
 We explore how we might develop protective factors which will reduce the impact of three of the most common risk factors for mental ill-health:

 - Body Dissatisfaction.
 A psychological state characterised by the negative subjective evaluation of one’s own body (e.g. size, shape, muscularity) with a strong motivation to fit a perceived ideal.